tmudri/java-spring-template/readme.md

 # Future goals
 - Split code into domain and adapters
+- Define API with OpenAPI in yaml file and use it to generate interface for controller to implement
 - Add usage of PostgreSQL for running code, keep  in-memory DB for component tests
 - Add DB module with flyway migrations for PostgreSQL DB
 - Add docker build
 - Add build definition with GitHub Actions
+- Add sonar scan